Government writing needs to be accessible for everyone. It needs to be easy to understand, concise and relevant.

-However, it’s not obvious who "we" is in all content.
-For example, users might enter the content in the middle of a page or section.
-They could arrive at an H2 heading from the navigation bar on the side, or skim read from the top until they find the section they want.
-Use the full name of the department or program area if there is ambiguity who "we" refers to.
+When you write "we", make it clear as much as possible who the "we" is.
+Do not assume the audience will know.
+I’s not obvious who "we" is in all content.
+For example, web users might enter the content in the middle of a page or section.
+They could arrive at a heading from the navigation bar on the side or skim read from the top until they find the section they want.
+Use the full name of the department or program area if there's ambiguity who "we" refers to.

 Writing for Yukon.ca

 Plain language is mandatory for all of Yukon.ca.
-Yukon.ca needs to accessible for everyone as we possibly can, simply by being very, very clear.
+Yukon.ca needs to be accessible for everyone.